-Protein is a cornerstone of healthy eating and weight loss and is readily available in a lot of the foods you eat every day, including poultry, meat, dairy, fish, eggs, legumes, nuts, seeds, soy and even whole grains.
+Protein is a cornerstone of healthy eating and weight loss and is readily available in many of the foods you eat, including poultry, meat, dairy, fish, eggs, legumes, nuts, seeds, soy and even whole grains.
 Research shows higher-protein meals or snacks can also help reduce hunger and extend the feeling of satiety.

 YOU’RE LOSING MUSCLE MASS

 Protein is made up of amino acids, which are essential for building muscle.
 This means that if you’re not getting adequate protein, your muscle mass could suffer.
 “You might notice this as decreased strength, change in weight or even how your clothes are fitting,” says Randy Evans, RD.